 The Number of Probes used for Autoclave validation

-There are lots of regulatory guidelines on autoclave validation, but Among the different Guidelines, most do not define the number of Probes used in autoclave validation.
+There are lots of regulatory guidelines on autoclave validation, but among them, most don’t specify the number of probes to be used.

-During the Slow to Heat study, biological indicators are not mandatory.
-There is a need to ensure that one should load one load at a time in an autoclave and place more than 12 numbers of temperature probes in the load.
+Biological indicators are not mandatory during the Slow to Heat study.
+It’s important to load only one batch at a time in an autoclave and use more than 12 temperature probes in the load to ensure proper validation.

 Autoclave validation process

-- First, need to list out the number of loads to be validated in the autoclave and categorize it into porous, non-porous, and mixed loads.
-It is based on the nature of the load items, which cover rubber bung, silicon tube, cartridge filter, and HDPE bottle.
-It is important to note that heat penetration is very difficult in a porous load.
-After the categorization of the loads, develop the heat penetration cycle, which is known as slow to heat cycle or hardest to-heat cycle, or cold spot identification cycle in load.
+- First, list the number of loads to be validated in the autoclave and categorize them into porous, non-porous, and mixed loads.
+Categorization is based on the nature of load items like rubber bung, silicon tube, cartridge filter, and HDPE bottle.
+Note that heat penetration is challenging in a porous load.
+After categorizing the loads, develop the heat penetration cycle known as the slow-to-heat cycle or hardest-to-heat cycle, or cold spot identification cycle in the load.

-- All slow to heat runs for the different loads should be performed in the cool chamber.
-After the Slow to Heat study, all loads must be validated for three consecutive successful runs to prove the consistency, reliability, and SAL in the biological indicators at 10 cold spots.
+- Conduct all slow-to-heat runs for different loads in the cool chamber.
+After the Slow-to-Heat study, validate all loads for three consecutive successful runs to demonstrate consistency, reliability, and SAL in the biological indicators at 10 cold spots.

-- Now for the worst case for the minimum load validation/ Sterile assurance level/ Variable position validation, where one particular load can be considered as a worst-case for the above-mentioned validation out of 4 loads. one will need to perform one half cycle hold time, for instance, the full cycle time is 30 minutes so that 15 minute hold time will be half cycle.
-There is also a need to adopt the heat penetration study with biological indicators on the worst caseload to prove the 12-log reduction or Sterility Assurance Level (SAL) in full-cycle hold time.
+- For the worst-case scenario in minimum load validation/Sterile Assurance Level/Variable position validation, consider one load as the worst case out of the four.
+Perform a half-cycle hold time, for example, if the full cycle time is 30 minutes, a 15-minute hold time will be half the cycle.
+Also, adopt the heat penetration study with biological indicators on the worst-case load to prove the 12-log reduction or Sterility Assurance Level (SAL) in full-cycle hold time.

 Related: MACO and NOEL Calculation for Cleaning Validation